Reg Bowden: Background

 Reginald Bowden was born in Widnes, Lancashire, England.

 Playing career

 Bowden signed for Widnes in 1968.
 He made his first team début in 1969.

 He made 16 major cup Final appearances for Widnes, including four Wembley cup finals.

 Bowden moved to Fulham in 1980.
 He cost the club £25,000 at a time when the world record transfer fee was £40,000.

 Coaching career

-He coached for two years at Warrington.
+He was player-coach at Fulham RLFC 1980-84, then coached for two years at Warrington.

 Administrative career

 After leaving Warrington he joined the board of directors at Widnes, where he spent a further 10 years as a director.